Jubilee Community Care Inc is governed by the Jubilee Board. The Board is elected each year by the members at the Annual General Meeting.

 As an academic, I carry out research in the areas of health, ageing, families, and social disadvantage over the life course.
 I also have been involved in a number of research projects with government departments and third-sector organisations in developing and conducting evaluations of social and policy programs.
 I am committed to engaging in research that could inform and improve the health and wellbeing of older adults, and to translating research findings, and engaging with end-users and stakeholders, such as Jubilee Community Care and the aged care sector at large.

-I joined the Management Committee in May 2020 to give back to the community I live in and to help support the growth and sustainability of the not-for-profit aged care sector.
+I joined the Board in May 2020 to give back to the community I live in and to help support the growth and sustainability of the not-for-profit aged care sector.
 Growing up in regional Queensland, I learnt early that community-led support and connection can help the most vulnerable lead independent and enriched lives.
 At the heart of Jubilee Community Care is a strong commitment to providing a reliable, flexible and individually-tailored program of community care, which resonates strongly with me.

 Professionally, I am a marketing, communication and stakeholder engagement professional with more than 30 years’ experience working for some of Australia’s leading construction and mining companies.
 Today, I run a small consultancy and remain passionate about working with individuals and organisations who genuinely strive to make a difference in the sectors they operate in.